jonegil/gui-with-gio/egg_timer/04_button_low.md

 **Rigid** is simply a Flex child filling out available space.

 ### Constraint and Dimensions
-It´s worth mentioning how a Layout is bound together through *Constraints* and *Dimensions*.
-They form the interfce between layout and child elements.
+It´s worth mentioning how a Layout is bound together through [Constraints](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Constraints) and [Dimensions](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Dimensions).
+ - Constraints are the Minimum *and* Maxium size of a widget ´´´Min, Max image.point´´´
+   - I.e. *how large can it be*
+ - Dimensions are the Actual size of a widget, effectively ´´´Size image.Point´´´
+   - I.e. *how large is it*

+Together, this forms the interafce between layout and child elements.
 When you create a Widget, it responds with it´s dimensions, effectively laying itself out.

 Note how layout operations are recursive.
 A child in a layout can itself be a layout.
 From generic components you can thus create quite involved user interfaces.